cyclingeric/www.o.o/README.md

 Did you find that something is wrong and want us to fix it?
 Tell us in our [issue tracker](https://github.com/openSUSE/www.o.o/issues).
 Don't know how to do that?
 Check out the [Github Guide on mastering issues](https://guides.github.com/features/issues/)!

 Do you have a patch for our code?
 Just fork this repository and send a pull request!
 Of course Github als has a guide on [how you can contribute with Forking](https://guides.github.com/activities/forking/).

+Do you have other feedback?
+Swing by our [mailing list](mailto:opensuse-web@opensuse.org) and/or our [trello board](https://trello.com/b/1gb3O03N/landing-page) to discuss with us.